Curse LLC: Twitch's sale of CurseForge to Overwolf

 On June 22, 2020, Overwolf announced that it had acquired CurseForge from Twitch for an undisclosed amount.
 After December 2, 2020, the Twitch Desktop App no longer manages mods.
 CurseForge's mod management functionality can since be found in the CurseForge app, which is for Windows (Overwolf required) and macOS (Standalone, Overwolf not required).
 In June 2022, the standalone CurseForge app was released for Linux and Windows, starting with World of Warcraft support, later adding support for Minecraft: Java Edition.
-Overwolf introduced a new CurseForge API, removing the API from Twitch, for third party clients outside of the CurseForge-Overwolf ecosystem to use and introduced an option for project authors to not distribute their projects to those third parties where they do not earn revenue.
+Overwolf introduced a new CurseForge API, removing the API from Twitch, for third party clients outside of the CurseForge–Overwolf ecosystem to use and introduced an option for project authors to not distribute their projects to third parties where they do not earn revenue.

+Products

 Curse Media

 Curse Media was a department of Curse LLC for the gaming community websites it owned and managed.
 It was spun off as its own company prior to its sale to Fandom.

 Gamepedia

 On December 14, 2012, Curse launched Gamepedia, a wiki hosting platform dedicated to video games and written by gamers.
 The site had since increased in popularity, with, as of April 2019, 1,293,790 contributors, 6,224,464 articles and 2,195 wikis.
 Gamepedia hosted a number of official wikis, which were endorsed and supported by the game developers themselves.
-High-profile wikis such as The Official Witcher Wiki, the Official Minecraft Wiki, The Official ARK: Survival Evolved Wiki, Dota 2 Wiki, Leaguepedia, COD Wiki, and Wowpedia had hundreds of thousands of edits across thousands of accounts.
+High-profile wikis such as the Official Witcher Wiki, the Official Minecraft Wiki, the Official ARK: Survival Evolved Wiki, Dota 2 Wiki, Leaguepedia, COD Wiki, and Wowpedia had hundreds of thousands of edits across thousands of accounts.
 These wikis were also available in several languages.

-On December 12, 2018, the ownership of Gamepedia was transferred to Fandom, the login services were merged with the Fandom login services around late-July early-August 2020.
-In early-2021 all Gamepedia wikis were in the process of being converted to the Unified Community Platform (UCP) with the FandomDesktop theme.
-By mid-2021, Gamepedia wikis migrated and the Gamepedia brand was retired in favor of Fandom's one.
+On December 12, 2018, ownership of Gamepedia was transferred to Fandom.